Tishomingo, Oklahoma: History

 Tishomingo was named for Tishomingo, who died of smallpox on the Trail of Tears near Little Rock, Arkansas, after the Chickasaw had been removed in the 1830s from their original homelands in and around Tishomingo, Mississippi.

 Before the founding of Tishomingo in 1852, the area was known as "Good Springs".
 Its several springs made the area an attractive campsite along the road between Fort Washita and Fort Arbuckle.
 A small town had developed that replaced the old campsites with permanent structures and was renamed "Tishomingo" by 1856.
 That year it was designated as the Chickasaw capital.
 A post office was established in 1857.

 The Chickasaw Capitol Building was constructed in 1897 from local red granite and officially dedicated in 1898.
 It housed the tribal governor, the bicameral legislature, and other government officials and clerks.
 The territorial court also met there from time to time.

 The territorial government was dissolved at statehood.
 In 1910, the building was sold to the newly established Johnston County, organized under statehood.
 It was taken for use as the county court house.

 The Western Oklahoma Railroad was built from Haileyville to Ardmore via Tishomingo in 1902, and bought by the Chicago, Rock Island and Pacific Railway in the same year.
 It was abandoned in 1938.

 Tishomingo Cemetery dates back to at least 1832.
-Notables buried there include two former Oklahoma governors, William H. Murray and Johnston Murray, and Chickasaw Nation governors Douglas H. Johnson and Robert M. Harris.
+Notables buried there include two former Oklahoma governors, William H. Murray and Johnston Murray, and Chickasaw Nation governors Douglas H. Johnston and Robert M. Harris.